Attvud/SDS-Template-project/README.md

 ![Cover.img](/Cover.png)

 Please read the information below carefully.
-It has everything you and developers need to continue working on the project.
+It has everything you and developers need to continue working on this project.

 ## Download Links
 - [Source file (.sketch)]()